Loire Valley, a World Heritage Site

 The site is 260km long and about 3km wide.

-A first natural region, Parc Naturel Loire-Anjou-Touraine, was created in 1996 in order to protect the wide diversity of fauna and flora found along the river.
+A natural region, Parc Naturel Loire-Anjou-Touraine, was created in 1996 in order to protect the wide diversity of fauna and flora found along the river.

 It groups 136 communities from Maine-et-Loire and Indre-et-Loire departments.